FHNW-INT/Pizzeria_Reference_Project/README.md

 4. Set your app with a public port, see the guide at [link](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace).
 5. Create an own Budibase app, you can export/import the existing Pizzeria app.
 Guide available at [link](https://docs.budibase.com/docs/export-and-import-apps).
 6. Update the pizzeria URL in the datasource and publish your app.

+### Deployment to a PaaS
+> 🚧: Deployment to PaaS is optional but recommended as it will make your application (backend) accessible without server restart and through a unique, constantly available link.

+Alternatively, you can deploy your application to a free PaaS like [Render](https://dashboard.render.com/register).
+1. Refer to the Dockerfile inside the application root (FHNW-INT/Pizzeria_Reference_Project/pizza).
+2. Adapt line 13 to the name of your jar file.
+The jar name should be derived from the details in the pom.xml as follows:<br>
+`{artifactId}-{version}.jar`
+2. Login to Render using your GitHub credentials.
+3. Create a new Web Service and choose Build and deploy from a Git repository.
+4. Enter the link to your (public) GitHub repository and click Continue.
+5. Enter the Root Directory (name of the folder where pom.xml resides).
+6. Choose the Instance Type as Free/Hobby.
+All other details are default.
+7. Click on Create Web Service.
+Your app will undergo automatic build and deployment.
+Monitor the logs to view the progress or error messages.
+The entire process of Build+Deploy might take several minutes.
+8. After successful deployment, you can access your backend using the generated unique URL (visible on top left under the name of your web service).
+9. This unique URL will remain unchanged as long as your web service is deployed on Render.
+You can now integrate it in Budibase to make API calls to your custom endpoints.

 ## Project Management
 > 🚧: Include all the participants and briefly describe each of their **individual** contribution and/or roles.
 Screenshots/descriptions of your Kanban board or similar project management tools are welcome.